OtherRealms/Shot-Manager-Guide/index.rst

 The Deadline Repository must be installed on a shared location.
 The Deadline render Client must be installed on all machines.
 Simply click **Install Integration** in the Deadline subpanel to install the plugin.
 This will transfer required files to the repository>custom>plugins folder.

+Each render node should have the most recent version of Shot Manager installed.

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/Deadline_submit.JPG